j-guckel/iterative-particle-analysis/README.md

 ## Citation

-Please cite our software at *Link to paper*, if you are using it in any publication.
+Please cite our software at https://academic.oup.com/mam/advance-article/doi/10.1093/micmic/ozad036/7162605, if you are using it in any publication.